Lumbini

-Lumbini has a number of older temples, including the Mayadevi Temple, and various new temples, funded by Buddhist organisations from various countries, have been completed or are still under construction.
-Many monuments, monasteries and a museum, and the Lumbini International Research Institute are also within the holy site.
-Also, there is the Puskarini, or Holy Pond, where the Buddha's mother took the ritual dip prior to his birth and where he had his first bath.
-At other sites near Lumbini, earlier Buddhas were, according to tradition, born, then achieved ultimate Enlightenment and finally relinquished their earthly forms.
-The Government of Bangladesh is currently constructing a major Buddhist Monastery in Lumbhini.
+Lumbini has a number of old temples, including the Mayadevi Temple, and several new temples, funded by Buddhist organisations from various countries.
+Most of the temples have already been completed and some are still under construction.
+Many monuments, monasteries, stupas, a museum, and the Lumbini International Research Institute are also near to the holy site.
+The Puskarini, or Holy Pond, is where Mayadevi, the Buddha's mother, is believed to have taken the ritual bath prior to his birth and where the Buddha also had his first bath.
+At other sites near Lumbini, earlier Buddhas were born, then achieved ultimate Enlightenment and finally relinquished their earthly forms.

 Lumbini was made a World Heritage Site by UNESCO in 1997.